AI-multimodal/Lightshow/docs/source/quickstart.rst

    The code will use placeholders like ``Ti.upf`` and ``O.upf`` to put into the input files.
 In this case, the users need to take care of the pseudo potential files by themselves, such as the correct pseudo potential filename and locations,  and the correpsonding cutoff energy.

 2. ``psp_directory`` is given and the corresponding pseudo potentials are inside the ``psp_directory``
    NOTE: ``psp_cutoff_table`` should ALWAYS be provided in this case.
-The cutoff table should have silimar structures as the on for SSSP pseudo potential database (https://archive.materialscloud.org/record/file?record_id=862&filename=SSSP_1.1.2_PBE_efficiency.json&file_id=a5642f40-74af-4073-8dfd-706d2c7fccc2), which look likes:
+The cutoff table should have silimar structures as the on for SSSP pseudo potential database (https://archive.materialscloud.org/record/file?record_id=862&filename=SSSP_1.1.2_PBE_efficiency.json&file_id=a5642f40-74af-4073-8dfd-706d2c7fccc2), which looks like:

 .. code-block:: python
         cutoff_table = {